THREE ATTAINMENTS IN TAIJIQUAN TRAINING

 In our modern societies, physical combat rarely happens.
 The benefits we derive from our combat training are more useful and meaningful in our daily non-combative life.
 We are full of vitality, quick in our thought and action, and relaxed and peaceful even in demanding situations.

-The third attainment we aim at at the Intensive Taijiquan Course in Sabah is spiritual cultivation, ranging from the elementary level of being relaxed and happy to the highest level of merging with the Cosmos.
+The third attainment we aim at at the Intensive Taijiquan Course is spiritual cultivation, ranging from the elementary level of being relaxed and happy to the highest level of merging with the Cosmos.
 Indeed, this was how Taijiquan first evolved from Shaolin Kungfu.
 Zhang San Feng, the first patriarch of Taijiquan, was already very healthy and highly combat efficient.
 He practiced Wudang Shaolin Kungfu, which later evolved into Taijiquan, to attain immortality.

 Wong Kiew Kit